Ligandfas/CR-Covid19/README.md

 -Identify needy people

-Support the country with data for more specific testing
+-Support the country with data for more specific testing